Sue9104/web-manual/interface/owner-project-management.md

 <span id='overview'></span>

-The projects you created are here.
-"Total" is the counts of project entries, and "Completed" is the percentage of entries with qualified translation.
+The projects created by you are here.
+"Total" is the total counts of project entries, and "Completed" is the percentage of entries with qualified translation.

 - If you want to know more information about one project, _**Double click**_ the row or click "Detail".